visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 Overview of Output
 """"""""""""""""""

+So what is actually in the Blueprint output?
+The Blueprint output provides multiple Blueprint meshes, which are in turn comprised of a coordinate set, a topology, and fields.
+These all live within a Conduit tree.

+TODO link to conduit blueprint docs and example

 Here is a simplified representation of a Conduit tree that is output from the Query: ::